Universitat Internacional de Catalunya

 Objectives

-• Obtain with fluently the static equilibrium of a structural system and the diagrams of internal forces.
+• Fluently analyze the static equilibrium of a system of forces.

-• Manage and correctly apply the principles of vectors and mass geometry.
+• Correctly handle and apply the principles of the vector field.

-Develop analytic and reflexive capacity and adequately assess the information that involves a practical problem.
+• Develop analytical-reflective capacity and adequately assess the information surrounding a practical problem.

 Competences/Learning outcomes of the degree programme